-- To provide participants, and in particular Caribbean animators and associated professionals, with the avenues to begin to LEARN the nuances of the global animation pipeline, by engaging directly global industry leaders in various aspects of the business of animation, including education;
+- To provide participants, and in particular Caribbean animators and associated professionals, with the avenues to continue to LEARN the nuances of the global animation pipeline, by engaging directly with global industry leaders in various aspects of the business of animation, including education;

-- To create opportunities for participants to EARN from their engagement in animation at any level, by facilitating the creation of pitch decks and pairing pre-qualified individuals with potential content buyers within varying contexts;
+- To create opportunities for participants to EARN from their engagement in animation at any level, by facilitating the creation of pitch decks and pairing pre-qualified individuals with potential content;

-- To DISPLAY Afrodescendant animated content in the first International Afrodescendant Animation Film Festival, by showcasing content developed by studios from around the world that speak to the afrodescendant reality (stories, images, music, customs…).
+- To DISPLAY Afro-descendant animated content in the Animation Film Festival, by showcasing content developed by studios from around the world that speak to the afro-descendant reality (stories, images, music, customs…).

-KingstOOn 2016 is chocked full of content and opportunities.
-The programme includes: Expert Animation Panels offering understanding of the opportunities and challenges in the global industry and how can Jamaica position itself to take advantage of the current situation; and Animation Workshops to enable participating youths to interact directly with professional animators.
-Workshops will delve into the technical aspects of animation, using case studies and demonstrations of 2D and 3D software possibilities.
-Educational institutions from Jamaica and across the region will present information about the range of options for training and career development offered at their schools.
+KingstOOn includes line-up of expert panel discussions offering an understanding of the opportunities and challenges in the global industry and how can Jamaica position itself to take advantage of the current situation; workshops to enable participating youths to interact directly with professional animators, allowing participants to delve into the technical aspects of animation, using case studies and demonstrating of 2D and 3D software possibilities.
+Educational institutions from Jamaica and across the region will present the range of options for training and career development offered at their institutions.

 - Best Storyboard;